Ferlow/black_FFXIVParserSkin/README.md

 # Ihellmasker discontinued development of this overlay.
-I really liked the general look and features like discord push and streamer mode, so I decided to at least update it for 5.0
+I really liked the general look and features like discord push and streamer mode, so I decided to at least update it for 5.0.
+Afterwards this project was on another long hiatus, but I've picked up again.

 # Ihm's FFXIV Parser Skin